History of the Han dynasty: Xiongnu and Heqin

-After this defeat, the court adviser Liu Jing (劉敬, originally named Lou Jing [婁敬]) convinced the emperor to create a peace treaty and marriage alliance with the Xiongnu Chanyu called the heqin agreement.
+After this defeat, the soldier and adviser Lou Jing—who had previously warned the emperor of the Xiongnu's strength and suffered imprisonment for it—convinced the emperor to create a peace treaty and marriage alliance with the Xiongnu, initiating the Western Han's heqin policy.
 By this arrangement established in 198 BCE, the Han hoped to modify the Xiongnu's nomadic values with Han luxury goods given as tribute (silks, wine, foodstuffs, etc.) and to make Modu's half-Chinese successor a subordinate to grandfather Gaozu.
 The exact amounts of annual tribute as promised by Emperor Gaozu given to the Xiongnu in the 2nd century BCE shortly after the defeat are unknown.
-In 89 BCE, however, Hulugu Chanyu (狐鹿姑) (r.
+In 89 BCE, however, Hulugu Chanyu (r.
 95–85 BCE) requested a renewal of the heqin agreement with the increased amount of annual tribute at 400,000 L (11,350 U.S. bu) of wine, 100,000 L (2,840 U.S. bu) of grain, and 10,000 bales of silk; thus previous amounts would have been less than these figures.

 Although the treaty acknowledged both huangdi and chanyu as equals, Han was in fact the inferior partner since it was forced to pay tribute to appease the militarily powerful Xiongnu.
 Emperor Gaozu was initially set to give his only daughter to Modu, but under the opposition of Empress Lü, Emperor Gaozu made a female relative princess and married her to Modu.
 Until the 130s BCE, the offering of princess brides and tributary items scarcely satisfied the Xiongnu, who often raided Han's northern frontiers and violated the 162 BCE treaty that established the Great Wall as the border between Han and Xiongnu.

 Empress Dowager Lü's rule

 Emperor Hui

 When Ying Bu rebelled in 195 BCE, Emperor Gaozu personally led the troops against Ying and received an arrow wound which allegedly led to his death the following year.
-His heir apparent Liu Ying took the throne and is posthumously known as Emperor Hui of Han (r.
+His heir apparent Liu Ying took the throne, becoming posthumously known as Emperor Hui of Han (r.
 195–188 BCE).
-Shortly afterwards Gaozu's widow Lü Zhi, now empress dowager, had Liu Ruyi, a potential claimant to the throne, poisoned and his mother, the Consort Qi, brutally mutilated.
-When the teenage Emperor Hui discovered the cruel acts committed by his mother, Loewe says that he "did not dare disobey her."
+By this time, the Weiyang Palace was completed and Emperor Hui moved his court there while leaving the larger Changle Palace to his mother, the empress dowager Lü Zhi.
+Empress Lü soon had Liu Ruyi, a potential claimant to the throne, poisoned and his mother, the Consort Qi, brutally mutilated.
+When the teenage Emperor Hui discovered the cruel acts committed by his mother, Loewe says that he "did not dare disobey her".